phantran/moco/README.md

 #### Tran Phan
 phantran197@gmail.com

-This project was developed as a part of my work at [Chair of Software Engineering II](https://www.fim.uni-passau.de/lehrstuhl-fuer-software-engineering-ii/), University of Passau.
+This project was developed as a part of my work at the [Chair of Software Engineering II](https://www.fim.uni-passau.de/lehrstuhl-fuer-software-engineering-ii/), University of Passau.